 Everything we cannot reduce today will be offset by supporting various environmental projects around the world, again with advice from Planetly.

 We believe that reducing what we use is even more important than offsetting our CO2 emissions.
 Ultimately, it is the sum of many small things we can do in our daily lives that makes a difference.
 Find out more about what we have already achieved in and around our office.

 We have Big Plans for

 To reduce our carbon emission even further, we are focussing on equiping the whole office with LED technology, reducing our travel footprint and install smart and sustainable heating.

-We have set ourselves three areas of focus for 2021 to reduce our carbon emission even further.
+We have set ourselves three areas of focus to reduce our carbon emission even further.

 This REDD+ project conserves 182,000 hectares of one of the most threatened ecosystems in the tropical, Peruvian Amazon, through forest management and community programmes.